 § 2-1-22 Procedure for approval by director Notice of change of ownership Recordation of permit. (a) Application for approval of a project to the director of environmental management shall be made in a form to be prescribed by the director and provided by the director upon request.
 Prior to the application, a request may be made for preliminary determination as to whether this chapter applies.
 A preliminary determination shall be made by the director only after an on-site review of the project and the determination shall be made within thirty (30) days of the request.
-This chapter shall be determined to apply if a significant alteration appears to be contemplated and an application to alter a wetland will be required.
-Within fourteen (14) days after receipt of the completed application accompanied by plans and drawings of the proposed project, the plans and drawings to be prepared by the registered professional engineer to a scale of not less than one inch (1") to one hundred feet (100'), the director shall notify all landowners whose properties are within two hundred feet (200') of the proposed project and the director will also notify the city or town council, the conservation commission, the planning board, the zoning board, and any other individuals and agencies in any city or town within whose borders the project lies who may have reason in the opinion of the director to be concerned with the proposal.
-The director may also establish a mailing list of all interested persons and agencies who may wish to be notified of all applications.
+This chapter shall be determined to apply if a significant alteration appears to be contemplated and an application to alter a freshwater wetland, buffer, or floodplain will be required.
+Within fourteen (14) days after receipt of the completed application accompanied by plans and drawings of the proposed project, the plans and drawings to be prepared by the registered professional engineer to a scale of not less than one inch (1") to one hundred feet (100'), the director shall notify all landowners whose properties are within two hundred feet (200') of the proposed project and the director will also notify the city or town council, the conservation commission, the planning board, the zoning board, and any other individuals and agencies in any city or town within the borders of which the project lies that may have reason, in the opinion of the director, to be concerned with the proposal.
+The director may also establish a mailing list of all interested persons and agencies who or that may wish to be notified of all applications.

 (e) The original permittee or subsequent transferee shall notify the director, in writing, of any change of ownership that occurs while an original or renewal permit is in effect by forwarding a certified copy of the deed of transfer of the property subject to the permit to the director.